 We define “simple living” this way: living holistically with your life’s purpose.
 That’s it.
 We’ve got a manifesto that fleshes out more details, but really there are very few black and whites when it comes to living simply.
 We dig that.

 My family and I (two adults; three kids under age 10) returned to the States in 2010, and we’ve called Bend, Oregon our homebase ever since.
 We’re currently traveling around the world, and yes, it’s as nuts and exhilarating as it sounds.
 It’s confirmed my suspicion: a passport truly is a portal for the world’s greatest textbook—the actual planet and all her inhabitants.

-Head here to get my Tiny Letter, a monthly email newsletter with personal updates, or keep on reading if you’d like to know the more professional stuff about me, meet the fabulous person who keeps the gears spinning on this site, and all the fantastic writers who contribute their words.
+Head here to get The Quietest Chambers, a monthly email newsletter with personal updates, or keep on reading if you’d like to know the more professional stuff about me, meet the fabulous person who keeps the gears spinning on this site, and all the fantastic writers who contribute their words.
 In the meantime, I’m super glad you’re here.
 Stay for awhile.

 Slightly fancier stuff on Tsh